Sanford Lab - a unique opportunity

 Located on the BHSU campus, Western South Dakota DNA Core Facility (WestCore) is funded through the SD-BRIN program and provides DNA services to researchers and organizations regionally.
 Center for the Conservation of Biological Resources (CCBR) is recognized nationally for its genetics and genomics work.
 The WestCore/CCBR lab at BHSU is fully equipped for molecular genetic research techniques, including sophisticated manipulations like DNA sequencing and genotyping, Real-time PCR, and microarray analysis.
 These capabilities will be useful as microbiology research at Sanford Underground Research Facility advances.
-A new science building is scheduled for completion in December, 2010 will provide modern new facilities for conducting research.
+The Life Sciences Laboratory building was completed in 2010 and provides modern, state-of-the-art facilities for conducting research.

 - Metagenomic Analysis of Drainage and Service Water

 The drainage and service water in the Sanford Underground Research Facility site in the former Homestake mine represents a unique interface between deep subsurface rock and aquifer environments, which are anoxic, lack dissolved organic matter, and exist at high temperatures, and surface water and air introduced by former mining activities

 - International Collaborations